List of Dragon Age II characters: Isabela

 Isabela is the former captain of the pirate ship The Siren's Call, who is stranded in Kirkwall after being shipwrecked.
-She first appears as a minor non-player character in Origins who teaches the Warden the "Duelist" specialization, and is an optional companion and potential love interest in Dragon Age II.
-Her specialization is Swashbuckler, which improves her defensive abilities as well as effectiveness as an occasional tank.
-It is later revealed that Isabela is the main reason behind the Qunari's presence in Kirkwall, as she had stolen an important artifact from them.
+She is an optional companion and potential love interest in Dragon Age II.
+It is later revealed that Isabela is the main reason behind the Qunari's presence in Kirkwall, as she had stolen an important artifact known as the Tome of Koslun.
 Depending on the player's choices, she may return to Hawke's side and hand the artifact back to the Arishok, supreme leader of the Qunari army.
 The Arishok will then demand that she be taken prisoner back to their homeland Par Vollen.
 Hawke can either hand Isabela over to him, duel the Arishok in single combat, or engage the entire Qunari force in combat.

-Isabela is a major character of the following digital comic series: Dragon Age: The Silent Grove, Dragon Age: Those Who Speak and Dragon Age: Until We Sleep.
-Those Who Speak exploring her background story.

-Kris Ligman from PopMatters praised Isabela's depiction as a strong female character in Dragon Age II, citing an open discussion of finding one's self esteem during a banter conversation between Isabela and Aveline as a highlight of the game's "uncommonly complex messages and nuanced characterization", and that the character is capable of being a role model one could aspire to.
+Isabela's specialization is Swashbuckler, which improves her defensive abilities as well as effectiveness as an occasional tank.